 These services are provided through the Federal Data Services Hub (FDSH) and used during program determination.
 As part of application intake FDSH services are called.
 In addition, several FDSH services are used for annual and periodic data matching that MAHIX performs.

-All FDSH Services interface information is available here.
+All FDSH Services interface information is available in the FDSH ICD under Section 2: Referenced Documents

 IRS IFSV